 5. Christmas Lights

-Kids are delighted by Christmas lights.
+Kids are delighted by Christmas decorations and holiday lights.
 Actually, so are most adults.
-These days you can often get local listings of the competition entry homes with Christmas lights for you to go visit with your family and turn your light night into a new family Christmas tradition each year.
+These days you can often get local listings of the competition entry homes with Christmas lights for you to visit with your family.

 9. Annual Christmas Photo